 Try the following and see how the colors behave differently:

-• Try using a different liquid, such as vinegar or juice.
+- Try using a different liquid, such as vinegar, salt water, or juice.

-• Try using cold water vs. warm water vs. hot water.
+- Try using cold water, warm water, or hot water.

 YOU MAY LIKE: